danielehc/katacoda-scenarios/consul-service-intentions/step2.md

 This configuration entry defines an intention for service `api` allowing communication started from service `web`.

 <div style="background-color:#eff5ff; color:#416f8c; border:1px solid #d0e0ff; padding:1em; border-radius:3px; margin:24px 0;">
   <p><strong>Info:</strong> This intention is not application aware and does not permit extra filtering on L7 attributes.
-These intentions are applicable to both tcp anf http service types.
+These intentions are applicable to both tcp and http service types.
 </p></div>

 Once you reviewed the fle, apply the configuration with: